This post may contain affiliate links. Please read my disclosure policy.

 Cleaning the artichoke

-- Last peel off the green layer of the steam.
+- Peel off the green layer of the steam.

 - Cut the artichokes into quarters